gxtgong/memory-interface/README.md

 ### Test pages
 The test runs in the following cycle:

-6 seconds of video -> 1 second break -> 3 second emotion selection -> ...
+6 seconds of video -> 1 second break -> 6 seconds of emotion selection -> ...
+#### Subpage 1: Video
+The maximum height and width of the video are set to be no greater than the window display.
+The controls are hidden and the video plays automatically.
+#### Subpage 2: Break
+A message will appear: "Select your response in 6 seconds."
+#### Subpage 3: Emotion selection
+A color wheel representing emotion coordinates will appear.
+As the mouse moves over the wheel, the faces around the wheel will resize accordingly.

+After the mouse clicks somewhere on the wheel, a message will appear: "Press any key to reselect (Coordinate: x y)."

 ### End page
 The json file with all user data is saved under `[MM][DD][Last name][The Initial of first name].json`.